Back To Top

 Power blips when freewheeling and need for manual zero-offsetting are frustrating for eRacing

-The Saris H3 is the most pared back of all the trainers on test.
+The Saris H3 is the most pared-back of all the trainers on test.
 In terms of extras, there’s no option for a riser unit to lift the front wheel, and there’s no inbuilt rocking function to simulate the sway of a bike or any other novelties to add to the indoor riding experience.
+Instead, the Saris is all about delivering a solid platform for hard efforts – which could very well be all you're after.

-Although not the heaviest, the Saris H3 is the most solid direct-drive turbo I’ve come across for sprints.
+Although not the heaviest, the Saris H3 is the most solid direct-drive turbo I’ve come across.
 That’s not to say it stays perfectly in place – not even the Tacx Neo Bike Smart does – but it represents a significant step up from other trainers.
 Like the Elite Direto XR-T, the resistance curve when sprinting also has a good feel to it, not requiring an excessive number of shifts as you wind up the watts.

-The sensation of the ERG mode is kind of middle of the road.
-I didn’t have any issues with death spirals of ever-increasing resistance and the changes in resistance didn’t catch me by surprise.
+The sensation of the ERG mode is kind of middle-of-the-road.
+I didn’t have any issues with death spirals of ever-increasing resistance, and the changes in resistance didn’t catch me by surprise.
 But it did lack a bit of a feeling of souplesse that the Tacx Neo 2T and Wahoo Kickr have been able to capture.

 Overall, the Saris H3 is a solid option that undercuts both the Wahoo Kickr and Tacx Neo 2T.